The HDMI connector has quickly become the standard interface for connecting your audio-visual devices together.

 However, many people are confused by this connection type, so here we look at some common issues and explain it in more detail.

 The HDMI connector on the back of your TV or Blu-ray player looks like this.

-It's a bit like a USB port on your computer - but a bit thinner and wider.
+It's a bit like a USB port on your computer - but a bit taller and wider.
+Er, and it's not a rectangle.
+Ok, so it's nothing like a USB port on your computer!

 The connection is designed so that HDMI cables will only fit one way round.